-The Council is currently overseeing a programme of work under its current Corporate Strategy 2021-2023.
-The Corporate Strategy 2021-2023 will be published on the website shortly
+The Council is currently overseeing a programme of work under its current Corporate Strategy 2021-2024.

 In accordance with the terms of the Ethics in Public Office Acts, all members of the PSI Council are required to declare any material interests they have, which could influence their work on the Council.
 Council members' declarations of interest are published on the PSI website.